Choosing the best assets for giving

 Upon liquidation of the securities by the Community Foundation, the full value of the gift is available.
 Acceptable gifts include all types of business assets, including publicly traded stock, publicly traded bonds, closely held stock, restricted stock, partnership interests (including family limited partnerships) and mutual funds.
 Gifts that are not part of a public market will require a qualified appraisal to determine the fair market value.

-Bequests:Naming the Community Foundation in a will or living trust is a popular way to support the community.
+Gifts through a Will or Trust: Directing assets to the Community Foundation in a will or trust is a powerful way to support the community and your client’s unique interests (Sample Bequest Language).
 A charitable bequest can be a specific dollar amount, a percentage or all of the donor’s estate, or a percentage or all of the residual estate.
 The donor can specify that heirs will receive lifetime income from an estate, with the remainder going to the Community Foundation for charitable purposes.
-A bequest can flow to one or more funds within the Community Foundation or be used to create a new fund at the time of the gift.
+A bequest can flow to one or more funds within the Community Foundation or be used to create a new fund at the time of the gift–our enduring but flexible giving platform allows you and your client to design simple or complex charitable estate plans that reflect your client’s unique charitable intent.

 Retirement Plan Assets:Your clients may not realize that income tax can eat up as much as 65% of retirement plan assets left to heirs.
 That’s why these assets should be at the top of the list for charitable giving, creating the greatest benefit for heirs and charitable beneficiaries.
-Naming the Community Foundation as the remainder beneficiary of these assets can secure a charitable legacy for the giver.
+Naming the Community Foundation or any fund at the Community Foundation as the remainder beneficiary of these assets is a simple way to secure a charitable legacy for the giver.

 Life insurance: An unneeded life insurance policy can gain a charitable tax deduction for the giver, based on the policy’s current value, if the giver makes the Community Foundation the owner and beneficiary of a cash value policy during his or her lifetime.
 A donor also can choose to name the Foundation as the beneficiary of a policy after his or her death.

-Real property: The Community Foundation can accept gifts of a personal residence, farm, vacation property, commercial buildings, and income-producing or non-income producing land, which is usually facilitated by the Charitable Real Estate Foundation (CREF), a supporting organization of the Community Foundation.
+Real property: The Community Foundation can accept gifts of a personal residence, farm, vacation property, commercial buildings, and income-producing or non-income producing land.
 A gift of real estate owned for more than one year entitles the giver to a tax deduction of the fair market value of the property up to 30 percent of adjusted gross income each year when itemizing deductions.
 As with gifts of appreciated securities, there are no capital gains taxes on the appreciated property.

 Personal property: The Community Foundation can accept gifts of personal property, such as artwork and jewelry.
 This type of gift must be discussed individually with Community Foundation staff.

 Whether your client chooses to use cash or a more complex asset, the Community Foundation has experience facilitating a variety of gifts for charitable purposes.
-Contact Lora Terry or Brooke Coleman for more information.
+Contact Brooke Coleman or Lora Terry for more information.